Cuisine of Antebellum America: Poultry

 Turkey consumption was widespread in antebellum America.
-The wild turkey was hunted throughout the country, to the point that they had all but disappeared on the East Coast by the Civil War.
+The wild turkey was hunted throughout the country, to the point that they almost disappeared on the East Coast by the Civil War.
 Virginian Joseph Doddridge noted that "the wild Turkeys, which used to be so abundant as to supply no inconsiderable portion of provision for the first settlers, are now rarely seen."

 Englishman Adam Hodgson noted in 1819 that he "did not recollect to have dined a single day without a turkey on the table."
 Recipes for turkey became an early divergence from British cuisine, with the first American cookbook, Amelia Simmons's American Cookery (1796), containing five recipes for turkey.

 The concept of specifically serving turkey for Thanksgiving also began during the antebellum period.
 William Bentley of Salem, Massachusetts, noted in 1806 that "a Thanksgiving is not complete without a turkey."

 In addition to Turkey, Americans also consumed chicken, goose, duck, guinea fowl, pigeons, quail and grouse.